Xubuntu/wiki.xubuntu.org/Xubuntu-22.10-Release-Notes.md

     -   **Xfce Application Finder** now supports the *PrefersNonDefaultGPU* property, correctly launching games and other apps on multi-GPU systems.
+    -   **Xfce Desktop** will now ask for confirmation before desktop icons are rearranged.
+A new option has been added to disable the
+        \"Delete\" context menu item.
     -   **Xfce Notification Daemon** features improved application icon and name matching and fixes notification position during the slideout animation.